Filing a Bankruptcy Case for an Individual Without an Attorney

 This page is available at: http://www.uscourts.gov/services-forms/bankruptcy/filing-without-attorney

-Notice to Individual Consumer Debtor under § 342(b) of the Bankruptcy Code (Form B201.), in accordance with §342(b) of the Bankruptcy Code, this notice: (1) describes briefly the services available from credit counseling services; (2) Describes briefly the purposes, benefits and costs of the four types of bankruptcy proceedings you may commence; and (3) Informs you about bankruptcy crimes and notifies you that the Attorney General may examine all information you supply in connection with a bankruptcy case.
+Notice Required by § 342(b) for Individuals Filing for Bankruptcy (Form 2010.), in accordance with §342(b) of the Bankruptcy Code, this notice: (1) describes briefly the services available from credit counseling services; (2) Describes briefly the purposes, benefits and costs of the four types of bankruptcy proceedings you may commence; and (3) Informs you about bankruptcy crimes and notifies you that the Attorney General may examine all information you supply in connection with a bankruptcy case.

 Bankruptcy law requires that you complete credit counseling within 180 days before you file a bankruptcy petition.
-Also, Exhibit D, Individual Debtor's Statement of Compliance with Credit Counseling Requirement, must be filed with the bankruptcy petition.
-The Office of the United States Trustee has a list of approved credit counseling agencies.
+Also, Part 5 of the Voluntary Petition (Explain Your Efforts to Receive a Briefing About Credit Counseling) must be completed.
+The Office of the United States Trustee has a list of approved credit counseling agencies .

-Note: When filing a joint case (husband and wife), both debtor and joint debtor are required to sign all documents and pleadings for filing.
+Note: When filing a joint case (spouses), both debtor and joint debtor are required to sign all documents and pleadings for filing.
 Please provide a daytime phone number under the signature.

-If a petition preparer presents your case for filing, the preparer must complete and sign the related section of the petition.
-A Declaration and Signature of Non-Attorney Bankruptcy Petition Preparer and Notice to Debtor by Non-Attorney Bankruptcy Petition Preparer (Form 19) must also be filed.
+If a petition preparer prepares your bankruptcy case documents, you must disclose the name of the petition preparer on the related section of the petition.
+A Bankruptcy Petition Preparer’s Notice, Declaration and Signature (Form 119) must also be filed.

 Please provide copies of all payment advices (employment pay stubs) that you received from your employer within 60 days before filing your bankruptcy petition, or if you did not receive pay stubs then provide copies of any other evidence of payment such as bank statements showing deposits from your employer.
 If you do not have any evidence of payment then complete the Statement re Payment Advices.
 Please follow the applicable division requirements below: